offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} hard clustering \/ soft clustering/(hard clustering|soft clustering)/i` - In the context of clustering, ...

-   * soft clustering algorithms assign each data point to a set of probabilities, where each probability is how likely it is for that data point to be assigned to a cluster.
+   * soft clustering algorithms assign each object to a set of probabilities, where each probability is how likely it is for that object to be assigned to a cluster.

      ```{svgbob}
           ●                                                                      ●